Pass-a-Grille

 Pass-a-Grille is a small beach neighborhood and former town at the south end of St. Pete Beach in Pinellas County, Florida.
 The community includes the Pass-a-Grille Historic District, Gulf Beaches Historical Museum, and Pass-A-Grille Beach.
 The neighborhood includes restaurants, retailers, and waterfront areas on the Gulf of Mexico as well as the Intracoastal Waterway.
-It is located on a barrier island.
+It lies on a barrier island.

 History

 The area around Pass-a-Grille has been inhabited by Native Americans for thousands of years and was first spotted by Spanish explorers in 1528 when Pánfilo de Narváez anchored off Pass-a-Grille pass.
-Local legend states that it was named from the French phrase Passe Aux Grilleurs (the passageway of the grillers) in honor of the fisherman who camped and first settled there.
-John Gomez was one on the first entrepreneurs to utilize Pass-A-Grille Beach as a vacation area, inviting travelers from St. Petersburg and Tampa to stay at his resort-like structure as early as 1857.
-Some of the first major businessmen in the area were Roy S. Hanna and Selwyn Morey, who began developing plots of land for homes and lodgings at Pass-A-Grille Beach.
-By 1901, Frenchman and Travel Agent, George Henri Lizotte, opened the first Pass-A-Grille hotel, named Bonhomie.
-The first schoolhouse in Pass-a-Grille was constructed in 1914 at the cost of $1,000 and opened its doors to students in the winter of 1915.
+Local legend states that it was named from the French phrase Passe Aux Grilleurs (the passageway of the grillers) in honor of the fishermen who camped and first settled there.
+John Gomez was one on the first to use Pass-a-Grille Beach as a vacation area, inviting travelers from St. Petersburg and Tampa to stay at his resort-like structure as early as 1857.
+Some of the first major businessmen in the area were Roy S. Hanna and Selwyn Morey, who began developing plots of land for homes and lodgings at Pass-a-Grille Beach.
+By 1901, George Henri Lizotte, a French travel agent, opened the first Pass-a-Grille hotel, the Bonhomie.
+The first schoolhouse in Pass-a-Grille was built in 1914, for $1,000, and opened its doors to students in the winter of 1915.
 The Don CeSar hotel opened on the north side of Pass-a-Grille in 1928, spurring more development.
 Pass-a-Grille was eventually incorporated into the city of St. Pete Beach in 1957, and in 1989 Pass-a-Grille was recognized as a National Register Historic District.
 The neighborhood suffered damage from Tropical Storm Debby in 2012, including beach erosion and a tornado strike.

 Recreation

-The beach, boutiques, an ice cream shop, outdoor art market, restaurants, tennis courts, and fishing piers are all located within walking distance, concentrated around 8th Street.
-The Seahorse Grill, open since 1938, operates as a breakfast locale.
+The beach, boutiques, an ice cream shop, an outdoor art market, restaurants, tennis courts, and fishing piers are all within walking distance, concentrated around 8th Street.
+The Seahorse Grill, open since 1938, serves breakfast.
 Other popular restaurants include The Hurricane, The Dewey, Grace, and The Brass Monkey.
-Pass-a-Grille Park, a municipal park, is also located within the community.
-Pass-a-Grille Community Church is the only place of worship within the neighborhood's confines.
+There are two municipal parks: Pass-a-Grille Park, has shuffleboard courts, trees, and lawns; Hurley Park has a dog-park, public toilets, a basketball court, tennis courts, and a baseball diamond.
+Pass-a-Grille Community Church is the only place of worship in Pass-a-Grille.